-Because the CRSP database does not directly flag whether reported securities are a bond, we classify securities as a "bond" using two methods.
+Because the CRSP database does not directly flag whether reported securities are a bond, we classify securities as a bond using two methods.
 First, we classify securities that report a value in the "Date of Bond Maturity" field as bonds.
 Because this field is missing for some bonds, we also flag a security as a bond if the security's name includes a "%", ".", "-", "/", or any number.
 These symbols and numbers appear in a security name for bonds to indicate a maturity date and yield rate.
-For example: "RAYTHEON CO., 7.20%, 8-15-2027" has a blank maturity date in the CRSP database but refers to Raytheon's 7.2% domestic bond expiring in 2027.
+For example: "RAYTHEON CO., 7.20%, 8-15-2027" has a blank maturity date in CRSP but refers to Raytheon's 7.2% domestic bond expiring in 2027.
 We classify all other securities as "equity," and a manual review of the resulting security classifications confirms that this approach accurately flags bond and equity securities.
+Because every security in our sample must have a CUSIP-PERMCO link, funds' cash holdings are not included in our subsequent analysis.